Skip to main content

 Description of Best Practices

-Align the employee health and wellness program with demographic profile and needs of all female and male employees with diverse social identities, taking industry-specific health risks into account
+Align the employee health and wellness program with demographic profile and needs of all female and male employees, taking industry-specific health risks into account

 Design interventions using a data-driven approach to address needs by conducting a health risk assessment for specific job categories and related to workforce demographics